lore-blog/lore-blog.github.io/_posts/2019-02-04-lifelong-learning.md

 Another way to keep your knowledge fresh is by taking online courses.
 Platforms such as Coursera and EdX offer high quality university-created classes, delivered right to your laptop, usually on a flexible schedule.
 Since these courses are current and include the latest research and data, they represent your best opportunity for continuous learning.
 Below is an excerpt from the EdX website:

----

-### _An estimated 27 percent of women who hold engineering and computer sciences degrees have left their professions, most commonly to care for family.
+**An estimated 27 percent of women who hold engineering and computer sciences degrees have left their professions, most commonly to care for family.
 According to the STEM Re-entry Task Force, bringing technical workers back into the fold could be an effective pressure relief valve for the current talent shortages in engineering and science.
-Online learning can be regarded as a meaningful credential for professionals returning to the workforce after a career break, and a great opportunity for serious updating._
+Online learning can be regarded as a meaningful credential for professionals returning to the workforce after a career break, and a great opportunity for serious updating.**

----

 Beyond the big names, there are many platforms that have niche offerings.
 Try MasterClass, Simplilearn, Upgrad or find new options on online course discovery platform Lore.online.